Inflect logo

 Internet Exchange Points (IXPs): The Slovak Internet eXchange (SIX), located in Bratislava, serves as the primary hub for local peering and traffic optimization.
 It effectively reduces latency for domestic traffic and improves the efficiency of regional data routing as of September 2025.

-Bare Metal: Physical infrastructure remains readily available through regional providers like OVHcloud and Leaseweb.
-These services allow for rapid deployment of high-performance compute resources without the long-term capital commitment of traditional colocation as of September 2025.
+Bare Metal: Physical infrastructure remains available through regional providers such as OVHcloud and Leaseweb.
+These services allow for rapid deployment of compute resources without the long-term capital commitment of traditional colocation as of September 2025.

 Power Analysis

-Average Cost Of Power: Industrial electricity is priced at approximately €0.23/kWh as of December 2023.
-The energy generation profile is remarkably stable, with nuclear power providing roughly 55% of the total mix.
+Average Cost Of Power: Industrial electricity is priced at €0.23/kWh as of December 2023.
+The energy generation profile is stable, with nuclear power providing approximately 55% of the total mix.
 This heavy reliance on nuclear energy provides a predictable cost floor for data center operators compared to markets more dependent on volatile natural gas.

 Power Grid Reliability: The Slovakian national grid is well-engineered and benefits from its integration into the synchronous grid of Continental Europe.
 Redundancy is standard in the major Bratislava and Košice data center corridors, utilizing multi-substation support to minimize potential downtime as of September 2025.